gjwgit/rattleng/installers/README.md

 ### Prerequisite

 + Install R. For Debian/Ubuntu: `wajig install r-recommended`
 + Install prerequisite R packages from the operating system using the `apt`command below.
-If you don't have admin access the above R `package-install` command will install the packages into your account.
+If you don't have admin access the above R `install.packages` command will install the packages into your account.

 ```bash
 sudo apt install r-cran-rattle r-cran-magrittr r-cran-janitor \
 	 r-cran-tidyverse r-cran-vim r-cran-hmisc r-cran-mice \
 	 r-cran-reshape
 ```

+You are then rest to install the Rattle software using one of the methods below.

 ### Tar Install